-4 Executing your MCgrid / Rivet analysis
+4 Executing your MCgrid/Rivet analysis

-As is typical with the APPLgrid package, to fill it's produced grids two runs of the analysis must be performed.
-The first, or phasespace fill run, determines the relative statistics of each partonic channel in the process such that their statistical samples may be combined correctly, and also establishes the boundaries of the x, Q^2 phase space for each of the interpolation grids as explained in [5].
+As is typical with the APPLgrid and fastNLO package, to fill their produced grids two runs of the analysis must be performed.
+The first, or phasespace fill run, determines the relative statistics of each partonic channel in the process such that their statistical samples may be combined correctly, and also establishes the boundaries of the x, $Q^2$ phase space for each of the interpolation grids as explained in [5] and [6].
 The second run actually populates the grids with the Monte Carlo weights.
 It is therefore typically sufficient to perform a run with a smaller but representative event sample for the phase space run, and only run the full event sample for the full fill.